 Wellington holidays are a vibrant city blending traditional culture with modern comfort, where you can enjoy more than 400 fantastic restaurants, cafes and bars.
 Here you'll find the New Zealand Symphony Orchestra, the Museum of New Zealand, Te Papa and the original Treaty of Waitangi.
 Just outside the city, the Lower North Island region embraces a contemporary country lifestyle enjoying the best in local produce, gourmet food and fine wine with a number of welcoming vineyards including the Martinborough wine village, home of an award-winning Pinot Noir.

-Whilst the majority of Wellington accommodation is situated in the centre of town, there is also some accommodation available 2 hours northeast of Wellington in Palmerston North, just 1km from the heart of the busy commercial region of Manawatu.
 Ranging from 3 stars all the way up to 5 stars, Wellington accommodation offers everything from basic hotels and inner city apartments to boutique properties, major hotel chains and luxury resorts.
-Featuring a convenient range of onsite facilities, accommodation is conveniently located within minutes of the city’s best shopping, dining and attractions.
+Featuring a convenient range of onsite facilities, accommodation is conveniently located within minutes of the city's best shopping, dining and attractions.
 Perfect for business and leisure, Wellington accommodation is the perfect choice for your next New Zealand holiday.

 Located just a 15 minute drive from the city centre, the Wellington International Airport is the main gateway for overseas travellers and makes getting to Wellington easy.
 Located on two main highways, Wellington is a quick and easy trip down State Highways 1 and 2.
 Although there are a number of transport options from the airport to Wellington, visitors who hire a car should keep a lookout for road signs with grapes to follow the Classic New Zealand Wine Trail.
-Getting to Wellington
+Read more about getting to Wellington.